tiredsosha/warden/README.md

 ### CLI

-CLI have the same parametres as config file plus one added and if you forget one of them Warden will use default one.
+CLI have the same parametres as config file plus one added and if you forget one of params Warden will use default one.

 <table>
 <tr><th>Property</th><th>Description</th><th>Flag</th><th>Default</th>